• Skip to primary navigation

 15. Joypolis Entertainment Center

-The Edo-Tokyo Museum is considered one of the best museums in Tokyo.
-Housing replicas of Tokyo home life and street life, your kids can learn about life in Japan.
+Housing replicas of Tokyo home life and street life, your kids can learn all about life in Japan during the Edo period.
+Get your skip-the-line tickets here.

 18. Tokyo Dome City (Amusement Park)